SEAT Arona Review & Prices

 SE Technology models and above get sat nav and a larger 9.2-inch infotainment display, as well as wireless phone charging and wireless phone mirroring.
 This display also gets updated software which makes it better to use than the base unit.
 A row of buttons on either side of the screen also allow you to quickly access commonly used functions.

 Interior quality is a mixed bag, with most common touchpoints feeling decent, although hard and scratchy plastics are never far from reach.
+The air vent surrounds are a funky translucent plastic, but only the outer two light up at night which leaves the centre trim looking a little cheap.
 The standard cloth seats feel comfortable although FR Sport and Xperience Lux trims get smarter microsuede upholstery.

 MPG, emissions and tax